 Advertiser disclosure: The Miles Genie has partnered with CardRatings for our coverage of credit card products.
 The Miles Genie and CardRatings may receive a commission from card issuers.
 Editorial disclosure: Opinions, reviews, analyses, and recommendations are the author’s alone, and have not been reviewed, endorsed, or approved by any of these entities.

-My favorite credit card currencies are bank points such as American Express Membership Rewards points and Chase Ultimate Rewards points.
+My favorite reward currencies are bank points such as American Express Membership Rewards points and Chase Ultimate Rewards points.
 Rather than being tied to one airline, I can transfer these points to multiple airlines.
+Click here for more info about Chase Ultimate Rewards transfer partners and airline options.

 How to earn American Express Membership Rewards points